Easy garden ideas – 34 low-maintenance ways to enhance your outdoor space

 (Image credit: Future PLC /Tim Young)

-Sacrifice a section of a raised bed to create an area of deck with a giant blackboard and a covered sandpit for sunny-day play.
-It will keep the kiddies amused for hours so you can relax with one eye on them.
+Sacrifice a section of a raised bed to create an area of deck with a giant blackboard and a covered sandpit for sunny day play.
+It will keep children amused for hours so you can relax with one eye on them.

-Fix a peg rail to the underside of the lid for hanging toys
+Fix a peg rail to the underside of the lid for to provide space for hanging toys.

 18. Turn an old stepladder into a plant stand